divonlan/genozip/docs/developer.rst

 *Note*: When used with ``genocat`` most options show only the requested metadata and not the file data itself.

-.. option:: --one-vb vb  C. Reconstruct data from a single VB
+**Memory consumption**

+.. option:: --show-memory  ZUCL.
+Show what buffers are consuming the most memory.

           |

-.. option:: --show-time=res.
+.. option:: kill -USR1 <pid>.
 ZUCL.
-Show what functions are consuming the most time.
-Optional <res> is one of the members of ProfilerRec defined in profiler.h such 'compressor_lzma' or a substring such as 'compressor_'.
+Executes --show-memory on a running process.
+Not available on Windows.

           |

-.. option:: --show-memory  ZUCL.
-Show what buffers are consuming the most memory.
+.. option:: --debug-memory[=bytes]  ZUCL.
+Show Buffer allocations and destructions.
+If <bytes> is specified then show only allocations of at least <bytes>.

           |

-.. include:: opt-stats.rst
+.. option:: --show-hash  Z. See raw numbers that feed into determining the size of the global hash tables.

+          |

+**genozip file contents**

 .. option:: --show-alleles  ZUC.
 (VCF only) Output allele values to stdout.
 Each row corresponds to a row in the VCF file.
 Mixed-ploidy regions are padded and 2-digit allele values are replaced by an ascii character.